When researching broadband you'll often see the term 'latency' mentioned. But what is latency, and how does latency affect broadband performance?

 What causes high network latency?

-Speed vs latency vs bandwidth: what’s the difference?
+Internet speed vs latency vs bandwidth: what’s the difference?

 - Latency measures the round trip, the time it takes to send data and receive a response; the higher the number, the more delay you experience.

 A good example is satellite broadband.
-A typical domestic satellite connection can have a download speed of 30Mb, which is reasonably fast, but due to the delay between dish and satellite it also suffers from very high latency, well into hundreds of milliseconds.
+A typical domestic satellite connection can have a download speed of 30Mb-50Mb, which is reasonably fast.
+But due to the delay between the dish and satellite, it also suffers from very high latency, well into hundreds of milliseconds.

-If you play twitch games, those that require quick reactions like shooters, any latency you experience delays the action on your controller and your character’s reaction in the game.
+If you play games that require quick reactions, such as online shooters, any lag you experience delays the action on your controller and your character’s reaction in the game.
 The higher the latency, the slower the game reacts.

 Which broadband providers have the fastest latency?